Cookbook

 output(playlist.list(l))

-The parameter of the find method follow the following convention:
+The parameters of the find method follow this convention:

 • artist="XXX" looks for files where the artist tag is exactly the given one